symfony/symfony-docs/components/options_resolver.rst

 .. note::

-    The closure is only executed if the ``port`` option isn't set by the user or overwritten in a sub-class.
+    The closure is only executed if the ``port`` option isn't set by the user or overwritten in a subclass.

 A previously set default value can be accessed by adding a second argument to the closure::